 Pay and display car parks are located at Broad Street and at Station Precinct by the rail station.
 On-road parking around the town centre is time limited, so please be sure to read the signs on the street where you leave your car.

 Windermere is a bustling small town, and offers many good options for food and drink.
-Hooked is a well-rated fish restaurant located in Ellerthwaite Square, Francine’s offers excellent Mediterranean fare on Main Road, while El Porton is a first-class Spanish restaurant on High Street.
-The Golden Mountain is a Chinese restaurant offering takeaway, and can be found on Victoria Road, while The Prince of India provides an Indian option, and The Little Chippy on Beech Street sells traditional fish-and-chips.
-For coffee, we would suggest visiting The Lighthouse, also a great option for food, or Homeground Coffee and Kitchen, both on Main Road.
+Hooked is a well-rated fish restaurant located in Ellerthwaite Square.
+Francine’s offers excellent Mediterranean fare on Main Road, while El Porton is a first-class Spanish restaurant on High Street.
+The Golden Mountain is a Chinese restaurant offering takeaway, and can be found on Victoria Road.
+The Prince of India provides an Indian option, and The Little Chippy on Beech Street sells traditional fish-and-chips.
+For coffee, we would suggest visiting The Lighthouse, also a great option for food.
+Or else Homeground Coffee and Kitchen, both on Main Road.

 Please follow the link below for more detailed recommendations on places to eat out in Windermere during your stay: https://www.lakelovers.co.uk/windermere-cottages/dining-out/

 Windermere is well situated for lower and higher level walking.
-Located between the central Lakeland fells of the north and the leveller country of the lush Lyth Valley and Newby Bridge region of the south, there is something for all tastes and abilities in this beautiful area.
-Mountain bikers can enjoy a fantastic day in the woods and on the slopes of Wansfell between Windermere and Ambleside, or can cross the car ferry to Sawrey and nearby Claife Heights.
-In Ambleside you will find a fine selection outdoor stores, offering everything you may require in terms of gear, maps and guidebooks.
+It is located between the central Lakeland fells of the north and the level country of the lush Lyth Valley and Newby Bridge region of the south. there is something for all tastes and abilities in this beautiful area.
+Mountain bikers can enjoy a fantastic day in the woods on the slopes of Wansfell between Windermere and Ambleside.
+Or can cross the car ferry to Sawrey and nearby Claife Heights.
+In Ambleside you will find a fine selection outdoor stores, offering everything you may need – gear, maps and guidebooks.
 See below for some of our favourite local routes: